directdemocracy-vote/doc/referendum.md

             items:
               type: number
   trusters:
-    description: trusters that should be used to process this referendum
+    description: public keys of trusters that should be used to process this referendum
     type: array
     items:
-      type: object
-      properties:
-        key:
       description: public key of the truster
       type: string
       contentEncoding: base64
-        trust:
-          description: minimum trust from this truster necessary to vote for this referendum
-          type: number
-          minimum: 0
   websites:
     description: websites providing more information about the referendum
     type: array
     items:
       type: string
       format: uri
 ```

 # Exemple